Complexity of Firefighting on Graphs: NP-Hardness

 \begin{restatable}[Time Gadget]{proposition}{propTimeGadget} Let $G$ be a graph.
-There is a $T$-winning $m$-strategy for $G$ iff $\ffn(H(G,T))\leq 4m$. \end{restatable} \begin{proof}[Proof sketch] If there is a $T$-winning $m$-strategy for $G$, we can explicitly state a winning $4m$-strategy for $H(G, T)$ (see \ref{app:npHardness}), which implies $\ffn(H(G,T))\leq 4m$.
+There is a $T$-winning $m$-strategy for $G$ if and only if $\ffn(H(G,T))\leq 4m$. \end{restatable} \begin{proof}[Proof sketch] If there is a $T$-winning $m$-strategy for $G$, we can explicitly state a winning $4m$-strategy for $H(G, T)$ (see \ref{app:npHardness}), which implies $\ffn(H(G,T))\leq 4m$.

 Next, we assume that there is no $T$-winning $m$-strategy for $G$.
 Using Lemma \ref{lem:cliques}, it is easy to see that this is equivalent to there not being a $T$-winning $2m$-strategy for $\mathbb{G}$.
 Before giving the technical details of the actual rigorous proof, let us first give some intuition on why this means that no $4m$-winning strategy for $H(G, T)$ exists.
 Every node in $X$, $Y$, $Z$, $A$ or $B$ has degree at least $4m$, so the first nodes to be extinguished have to be either in $\mathbb{G}$ or in $\mathcal{P}$.